Nickelodeon (Sweden)

-Nickelodeon is a Swedish pay television channel broadcasting in Sweden, the channel’s headquarters is based in the United States.
+Nickelodeon was a Swedish pay television channel broadcasting in Sweden, Finland, Denmark and Norway, the channel’s headquarters was based in the United States.

-Nickelodeon is the most popular commercial children's television channel in Sweden.
-SVTB is by far the most popular non-commercial channel.
+Nickelodeon was the most popular commercial children's television channel in Sweden.
+SVTB was by far the most popular non-commercial channel.

 History

-Nickelodeon has been available in Sweden since 1996 when a pan-Scandinavian version was launched on the analogue Viasat platform.
-Since 2001, it has been broadcasting in the digital terrestrial television network.
+Nickelodeon had been available in Sweden since 1996 when a pan-Scandinavian version was launched on the analogue Viasat platform.
+Since 2001, it had been broadcasting in the digital terrestrial television network.
 This pan-Scandinavian channel used to broadcast between 6 a.m. and 6 p.m. since it started sharing a transponder with TV6 Nature/Action World in the late 1990s.
 In March 2008, Nickelodeon received a license to broadcast between 5 a.m. and 7 p.m. on the terrestrial network.

 On 18 June 2008 the dedicated Swedish version of Nickelodeon was launched with a separate schedule.
-The new channel broadcasts between 5 a.m. and 7 p.m. on most digital pay television platforms.
-Unlike the Pan-Scandinavian channel, which was broadcast from the UK, the Swedish version is broadcast from the Netherlands.
+The new channel broadcast between 5 a.m. and 7 p.m. on most digital pay television platforms.
+Unlike the Pan-Scandinavian channel, which was broadcast from the UK, the Swedish version was broadcast from the Netherlands.

 Since September 2013, Nickelodeon Sweden started to use the new Idents from Nickelodeon USA and Nickelodeon UK & Ireland.

 The channel used to share frequency space with Comedy Central Sweden since the launch of the latter in January 2009.
 The two channels got separate channel slots in November 2013.
 This allowed Nickelodeon Sweden to start broadcasting between 5 a.m. and 9 p.m. on most providers from 15 November.

 Another hour was added to the broadcast day on 1 October 2015.
 After that, the channel would broadcast between 5 a.m. and 10 p.m.

+On 5 February 2026, Nickelodeon in Sweden and Scandinavia transitioned into Nickelodeon Global Unlimited, having the same signal as Central Europe.

 Shows

-The schedule starts with a Nick Jr strand for younger children with series such as Dora the Explorer, The Backyardigans and Paw Patrol.
-The channel also includes music video strands called "Nick Hits".
-Cartoons for younger children are dubbed into Swedish.
-Non-cartoon series aimed an older audience used to be broadcast in Live-action Programming are English with Swedish subtitles, but they are currently broadcast with Swedish dubbing.
+The schedule started with a Nick Jr strand for younger children with series such as Dora the Explorer, The Backyardigans and Paw Patrol.
+The channel also included music video strands called "Nick Hits".
+Cartoons for younger children were dubbed into Swedish.
+Non-cartoon series aimed an older audience used to be broadcast in live-action programming were English with Swedish subtitles, but they were broadcast with Swedish dubbing.

-The Nicktoon The Fairly OddParents is broadcast on Disney Channel and Nickelodeon (as of Spring 2009).
+The Nicktoon The Fairly OddParents was broadcast on Disney Channel and Nickelodeon.